yolish/har-with-imu-transformer/README.md

 main.py train <path to labels file>
 ```
 During training, the models and log file will be saved to a dedicated output folder (created if does not exist)

 In order to test a trained model:
 ```
 main.py train <path to imu dataset .csv file> --checkpoint_path <path to your model>
 ```
-In order to see the full options:
+To see the full options, run:
 ```
 main.py -h
 ```
-The different hyperparameters, including whether to run the Transformer/CNN architectures are controlled by
+The different hyper-parameters, including whether to run the Transformer/CNN architectures are controlled by
 the configuration file (```config.json```)

 ### Configuration Parameters